 The Special Populations Coordinator acts as a liaison between students, faculty, administration, and outside agencies.
 Students that require an accommodation due to a physical and/or learning disability must request an accommodation in the Special Populations Office at least four weeks before classes begin for the semester.
 Appropriate documentations of a disability must be submitted before accommodations may be arranged.
-Applications are available in the Office of Student Success throughout the year.
-For assistance or information, contact the Special Populations Coordinator in the Cecil Beeson Building, Room 121 or call (409) 880-1737.
+Applications are available in the Office of Student Services throughout the year.
+For assistance or information, contact the Special Populations Coordinator in the Eagle's Nest for Student Success or call (409) 880-1737.